samuelfneumann/Construct.jl/README.md

 code as a single argument in `args`.
 The benefit of using `generic` is that we don't have to refer to anything by symbols.

-## Calling Function or Creating Objects Defined in the Code
+## Calling Functions or Creating Objects Defined in the Code

 One awesome feature is that if a function or struct is defined in your Julia code, then that code can be called from the configuration file!
 Well, not